 Philanthropy often assists in generating research evidence needed to attract grants from government or commercial partners, which help to further knowledge, translate discoveries into clinical treatments or progress to clinical trials.
 It is a driving force behind the ‘bench to bedside’ approach in medical science and is a key part in every researcher’s journey to complete bold, impactful investigations that improve the human condition – the core mission of a scientist’s life-long endeavour.

-This article was written by Mr Eric Cheng and Professor Julie Bernhardt, Florey Institute of Neuroscience and Mental Health.
+This article was written by Mr Eric Cheng and Professor Julie Bernhardt, The Florey Institute of Neuroscience and Mental Health.

 Originally published in issue 23 of Research Australia’s INSPIRE magazine.

-Pictured: Ronda Hall and Professor Julie Bernhardt
+Left to right: Ronda Hall and Professor Julie Bernhardt